 It’s a really healthy food as-is, but if you’re avoiding legumes because of food allergies/sensitivities, because you’re doing the Whole30/Paleo thing, or you’re on a ketogenic diet, the chickpeas are a problem.
 Because my husband is now on a keto diet and because hummus topped with sauteed peppers and onions and sliced chicken shawarma is one of his favorite dishes at our neighborhood Lebanese restaurant, I wanted to find a worthy alternative I could make at home.

-Traditionally, it’s served with pita bread wedges for dipping.
+Traditionally, hummus is served with pita bread wedges for dipping.
 You could use my grain-free flatbread recipe and cut it in wedges for that.
-To make it keto-friendly, though, we like to top it or dip it with grilled chicken strips for a complete meal, but you could also serve it with veggies of your choice — on top or as dippers — for a vegetarian version.
+That flatbread is gluten-free, but not low carb, so to make it keto-friendly, we like to top it or dip it with grilled chicken strips for a complete meal, but you could also serve it with veggies of your choice for a vegetarian version.

 Almond Hummus Recipe (Keto)